MattLemmon/Chinguroids/readme.txt

               C H I N G U R O I D S

  $ gem install gosu
  $ gem install chingu

  $ ruby ChinguRoids.rb

 _________________________________________________________________

                          ABOUT

-The future of the Earth lies in the balance.
-One brave galactic warrior has been chosen to pilot the X-71 Billennium Tigercat in hopes that life on Earth may be saved.....
+In the face of great danger, one brave galactic warrior has been chosen to pilot the X-71 Billennium Raptor...

+           You start out with 6 health (3 hearts).

+           Collect 3 stars for a weapons upgrade.

 Main Controls:           Arrows and Spacebar

 Additional Controls:     Press P at any time to Pause

-                         Press Z at any time for Gamestate Log There is a "cheat" button which skips past levels.
+                         Press Z at any time for Gamestate Log

+                         There is a "cheat" button which skips past levels.
 It's pretty easy to find.